 NCI consists of officers, a Board of Directors, a full-time staff member and committees responsible for the creation of the certification examination, certificate maintenance, and research and credentialing/reporting.

 Newborn Care International began distributing certifications in March 2017 and began the accreditation process in January of 2017.
-NCI will submit their application for accreditation in April of 2018.
-Pending approval, NCI will be the first and only accredited Newborn Care Specialist certification program in the nation.

 A Newborn Care Specialist is a provider who is uniquely qualified to work with newborns.
 A Newborn Care Specialist is academically trained and has experience working with infants ages 0-4 months of age.
 A Newborn Care Specialist is not a medical provider and does not perform medical tasks.
 A Newborn Care Specialist performs duties within the designated scope of practice set forth by Newborn Care International.